niahmed/create-your-own-adventure/english/stargate/triangle/cave/cave.md

 You escape the beam of light into the dark and cold cave.
-You turn on a flashlight and you and gaze into the eyes of the evil Goa'uld System Lord, Apophis.
+You turn on a flashlight and you gaze into the eyes of the evil Goa'uld System Lord, Apophis.
 How is he still alive?